localhostd3veloper/realtime-chat-app/README.md

 Handling multiple users simultaneously is a common problem in real-time applications.

-- Especially when you're using websockets.
+- Especially when you're using web sockets.

 I have used [Cluster Adapter](https://socket.io/docs/v4/cluster-adapter/) for handling concurrency.